 Bob has forgotten more about maple sugaring than many people could learn in two lifetimes.
 He is a reverse osmosis expert, vacuum expert, and an expert in Yankee Ingenuity.
 He never stops experimenting and believes that perfection can always be improved upon.
 This drives him to innovate with new and existing technologies to improve process efficiency and product quality.
 He is not out there to re-invent the wheel... just to make it better.
 In addition to maple sugaring, Bob along with his wife Joan own one of the largest and most successful choose and cut Christmas tree farms in the northeast.
 His hobbies are his livelihood, but if you can't find him on the farm, chances are he is enjoying some quiet water in the kayak with his wife.

 One of Joan's real passions is coming up with new maple recipes, whether they use maple as an ingredient, or whether maple is the main ingredient.
-Joan produces all the maple cream here at Mansfield Maple and her ability at producing the best maple cream around has made her one of the key people at the Champlain Valley Fair's Maple Sugar House where she has been producing maple cream for their non-profit organization for over 30 years!
 Joan is also one of the key individuals who produce maple syrup here at Mansfield Maple and spends tireless hours beside the evaporator drawing off most of the premium Vermont maple syrup we produce.
-Outside of the sugarhouse and Christmas tree farm her true passions lie with her 14 year old golden retriever Teala, kayaking, painting and gardening.
+Outside of the sugar house and Christmas tree farm her true passions lie with her 5 year old golden retriever Toma, kayaking, painting and gardening.

-Tom is a 35 year veteran of the Vermont Forest and Parks agency.
+Tom is a 35-year veteran of the Vermont Forest and Parks agency.
 He has dedicated his life work to a stewardship of Mother Nature and helping others to enjoy it.
-If there is steam rising at Cloverdale Sugarhouse you can bet Tom is there to lend a hand or as often as not, run the show.
-Tom has an intimate understanding of everything in the sugarhouse from evaporator to filter press.
+If there is steam rising at our sugar house you can bet Tom is there to lend a hand or as often as not, run the show.
+Tom has an intimate understanding of everything in the sugar house from evaporator to filter press.
 He makes sure that the evaporator is running smoothly and monitors sap level, foam action, niter build up and more.
 He is an expert at balancing syrup density, determining grade and taste tests a sample of just about every barrel we make.
 Tom's experience and expertise in forestry also makes him an invaluable asset with our sugar bush management plan, determining cull trees, cultivating maple stands and more.